 The narcissist is able to imitate you through close observation that can boarder on obsession.
 They are highly calculating and manipulative and for this reason, they have no intention of dining on an empty table.
 They would rarely if ever, seek another narcissist because that person has nothing to offer them.
 Instead, they seek a person that can provide everything they need to feed off, which is also everything they are unable to provide for themselves or anyone else- namely, empathy, love, connection, authenticity, stability and sociability.

-Hold a desire to please others
+Deep-seated desire to please and accommodate others

-Symptoms of Narcissistic Abuse
+Common Symptoms of Narcissistic Abuse

 Flashbacks, nightmares, or being easily startled